AugustMiller/lonetosh/Readme.md

 ## Building `config.plist`

-In order to hide personal details (serial number, UUID), I opted to use a [Handlebars](https://handlebarsjs.com) template that is combined with information from a `.env` file.
-See `.env.example` for the required info.
+In order to hide personal details (serial number, UUID), I opted to use a [Handlebars](https://handlebarsjs.com) template that is combined with information from an (ignored) `.env` file.
+See `.env.example` for the required info—then copy that file to `.env` and fill out your own info.

 This should be enough to compile your `config.plist` into the `OC` directory: